Nima-Khodabandelou/Notes/notes.md

 ##
 - Garbage Collection

-	removing unused objects from memory
+	removing unused objs from memory

 	gc() to garbage collect -> depends on JVM whether to perform
 ##
-- unreferencing an object by
+- unreferencing an obj by

-	nulling the reference
+	nulling the ref

 		Employee e=new Employee(); -> e=null;

-	assigning reference to another
+	assigning ref to another

 		Employee e1=new Employee();
 		Employee e2=new Employee();
 		e1=e2;//e1 available for garbage collection

-	anonymous object -> new Employee();
+	anonymous obj -> new Employee();
 ##
-- An unreferenced object can be referenced again
+- An unreferenced obj can be referenced again
 ##
 - Java Runtime class